 We are incapable of true repentance.
 We possess no ability to turn away from our rebellion against God.
 Only through the act of salvation and the Holy Spirit coming to live in us can we fulfill the confession of repentance we make when we are saved.

 At its core, Christianity is not a religion.
-Christianity is redemption, regeneration, reconciliation, relationship, and someday, resurrection.
-God desires that we receive Jesus; that’s why God is patient towards us.
+Christianity is redemption, regeneration, reconciliation, relationship, and, someday, resurrection.
+God desires that we receive Jesus; that’s why God is patient with us.

 Cleaning out the Dust

 While it’s still autumn, let’s reaffirm our standing with our Lord.
 Let’s clean out the dust and grime that may have been tracked into our souls.
 We need to feel the urgency.